-What actually is a “Wind-belt”?
-It`s a vibrating membrane fitted with a pair of magnets that oscillates between copper wire coils even in light breeze which makes it ideal small-scale wind power generator.
-Device does not include any mechanically moving parts, it actually uses vibration to generate electricity.
-Conventional, rotary wind generators do not scale down so well due to high friction of mechanically moving parts and other components.
+Wind belt is a vibrating membrane fitted with a pair of magnets that oscillates between copper wire coils.
+It works even in light breeze which makes it ideal small-scale wind generator.
+Device does not include any mechanical moving parts, it actually uses vibration to generate electricity.
+Conventional wind generators with rotating blades do not scale down so well due to high friction of moving parts and other mechanical components.

-When it is windy outside, our small wind-belt generator produces electric energy sufficient for LED light or to charge batteries.
-Application is virtually limitless, we have attached USB female connector (with stabilized voltage 5V) to wind generator which makes it possible to connect all modern mobile devices (Ipod, MP3 player, HTC phone…) that usually charge via USB port.
+When it is windy outside, small wind-belt generator produces power sufficient for solar LED flashlight or battery charging.
+Practical application is virtually limitless, we have attached a standard USB connector (with voltage stabilized @ 5Volts) onto wind generator and made it possible to connect all modern mobile devices (iPod, iPad, MP3 player, smart phone…) which usually charge via USB port.

 First, we have gathered all necessary parts for our micro wind generator.
-An old VHS videotape which will be used as a membrane (Picture 1), two small neodymium magnets taken from fridge-magnet souvenirs or from PC HDD (Picture 2), and finally coils – Picture 3.
+An old VHS videotape will be used as a membrane (Picture 1), two small neodymium magnets taken from from PC HDD (Picture 11) or from fridge-magnet souvenirs (Picture 2), and finally isolated copper wire coils – Picture 3.
 You need to fix the magnet(s) onto a (VHS) tape using glue.
-When a magnet moves in and out of a coil of wire, electrical current flows through the wire, and therefore windbelt generates electricity.
+When a magnet moves beside a coil, electrical current is generated and flows through the wire, therefore windbelt starts to generate electricity.

-If you want to use wind generator to supply LED lights, or to charge batteries there is no need for some complicated electronics at the output.
+If you want to use wind generator for LED lights, or to charge batteries there is no need for some hi-tech or complicated electronic circuit at the output.
 In case you want to charge batteries only, you can use very simple rectifier circuit (Picture 4).
-If you want to charge USB powered devices then you also need a small voltage regulator in addition to rectifier circuit (Pictures 5, 6 and 7), two neodymium magnets and two coils (connected serial) on the windbelt.
+If you want to charge USB powered devices then you also need a small voltage regulator in addition to rectifier circuit (Pictures 5, 6 and 7), two neodymium magnets and two coils (connected in series) on the windbelt.

 Electronic components should be soldered according to schematic diagrams shown below.
 Wires coming out of the coil(s) should be connected to rectifier diodes (Picture 7).

 WARNING!
 Diodes can be connected correctly only one way!
+Check out how to determine the polarity of a diode, it is important to locate the anode pin.
 Low power 1N5817 Schottky diodes are most convenient for windbelt generator.
-It is important to determine the anode pin.
-Here you can see how to determine the polarity of a diode.

 We have bought USB extension cable (Picture 8) on e-bay, cut it in half and connected wires coming out of female USB connector directly to the output of windmill electronics (picture 7 – shown on the right side).
 USB extension cable has 4 wires, but we need only outer two, plus and minus 5V (Picture 9).